Mr-Smyth/circles/docs/Testing.md

     has no common child with the person being assigned.
 * :clipboard: RESULT:
-    * The user is informed that they can do this and given the option to remove the person as a spouse/partner and also the option to return back to the spouse page.
+    * The user is informed that they can do this and given the option to remove the person as a spouse/partner and also the option to return to the spouse page.

-*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*
+*In all cases the styling of the page rendered as expected on both mobile, tablet and desktop.*

 </details>